-This guide covers both main types — Colocasia (taro) and Alocasia — so you can figure out exactly what your plant needs.
+This guide covers both main types — Colocasia (taro) and Alocasia — with practical watering rules, light checks, symptom fixes, and seasonal adjustments for indoor plant owners.

 Colocasia vs Alocasia: What’s the Difference?